 When to use linear polarization

-- Stable flying without too much roll or pitch
+- Steady flying without roll or pitch movement

 - When antenna size, weight and durability are the most important consideration